DewofyourYouth/vue-webpack-bulma-starter/README.md

 This is a template repo for starting projects using the Vuejs framework with Webpack and the Bulma CSS library

-To get started with template run `yarn install` and then `yarn dev`
+To get started with template run `yarn install` and then `yarn start`

 [Vuejs Docs](https://vuejs.org/)